 Who goes to Rope Jams?
 How many people turn up?

 Currently we see anywhere from 25 up to 50 people coming to the studio on a jam night.
-Due o Covid-19 we are capping the numbers at 25 attendees only.
+We are operating on a limited numbers (50 maximum) via a pre-booking system.
 Generally Thursday jams are a little busier on average and there are more newcomers so if you’re looking to make new friends that is probably the best evening for you.

 Sounds amazing, but I’m nervous about coming on my own

 Help – I have another question!

-Cool, you can ask us a question by emailing firstname.lastname@example.org, we almost always respond the same day!
+Cool, you can ask us a question by emailing firstname.lastname@example.org.